-Under FRS 101, debtors and payables relating to future premiums are included within insurance and reinsurance debtors and payables; however, under Solvency II future premiums are included within Solvency II technical provisions as future cash flows.
+Under FRS 101, debtors and payables relating to future premiums are included within insurance and reinsurance debtors and payables; however, under SII future premiums are included within SII technical provisions as future cash flows.

-As per the principle of correspondence, the only insurance business to be recognised as ceded is bound business i.e. business recognised within gross technical provisions.
-Reinsurance payables are adjusted for amounts that do not meet this criterion, unless the cost is sunk in which case it must be recognised in full.
+As per the principle of correspondence, the only insurance business to be recognised as ceded is bound business, i.e. business recognised within gross technical provisions.
+Reinsurance payables are adjusted for amounts that do not meet this criterion, unless the cost is sunk, in which case it must be recognised in full.

+INTRODUCTION BUSINESS AND SYSTEM OF RISK FOR CAPITAL AND SUMMARY PERFORMANCE GOVERNANCE PROFILE SOLVENCY MANAGEMENT APPENDICES PURPOSES

-Contingent liabilities
+D.3.1.2 Contingent liabilities

-Solvency II guidance Solvency II reference Valuation methods and assumptions Insurers should recognise all material contingencies as liabilities.
-Contingent liabilities are material if information about the current or potential size or nature of those liabilities could influence the decision-making or judgement of the intended user of that information (including supervisors).
-Such liabilities should be valued at the expected present value of future cash flows required to settle the contingent liability, discounted at the basic risk-free interest rate term structure.
-DA Art 11 DA Art 14(2) Material contingent liabilities are recorded on the Solvency II balance sheet and are valued at the expected present value of future cash flows to settle the obligation liability over the lifetime of that contingent liability, using the relevant risk-free interest rate term structure.
-This basically means multiplying a possible outcome by its probability and discounting the result using the risk-free interest rate.
-This applies to non-insurance risks only, as insurance risks are already captured by the best estimate component of technical provisions.
+Material contingent liabilities (those where information about the current or potential size or nature of those liabilities could influence decision-making or judgement) are recorded on the SII balance sheet and are valued at the expected present value of future cash flows to settle the obligation liability over the lifetime of that contingent liability, using the relevant risk-free interest rate term structure.

+This applies to non-insurance risks only, as insurance risks are captured by the best estimate component of technical provisions.

 Contingent liabilities acquired in a business combination are valued on a basis consistent with that used for FRS 101 reporting.

-Provisions other than technical provisions
+D.3.1.3 Provisions other than technical provisions

-Solvency II guidance Solvency II reference Valuation methods and assumptions EIOPA's Final Report on Guidelines on recognition and valuation of assets and liabilities other than technical provisions indicates that, in accordance with the principles in IAS 37, provisions are recognised where there is a present obligation as a result of a past event which will probably give rise to an outflow of resources and which can be measured reliably.
-Provisions are valued at a best estimate of the expenditure required to settle the present obligation at the balance sheet date.
-DA Art 9 GL valuation (final report) - table Provisions are valued in the same way under both FRS 101 and Solvency II.
+Provisions are valued in the same way under both FRS 101 and SII.

 Provisions are recognised when there is a present legal or constructive obligation as a result of past events, it is more likely than not that an outflow of resources will be required to settle the obligation and the amount can be reliably estimated.
 Where there are a number of similar obligations, the likelihood that an outflow will be required in settlement is determined by considering the class of obligations as a whole.
 A provision is recognised even if the likelihood of an outflow with respect to any one item included in the same class of obligations may be small.